 - Questions may be directed to Fuhrmann at firstname.lastname@example.org, 608-963-1249, or in the Center’s office, 5006 Vilas Communication Hall.

-The nonpartisan, nonprofit Center is increasing the quality and quantity of investigative reporting in Wisconsin, while training current and future generations of investigative journalists.
+The nonpartisan, nonprofit Center increases the quality and quantity of investigative reporting in Wisconsin while training current and future generations of investigative journalists.
 Its work fosters an informed citizenry and strengthens democracy.
 The Center is guided by its values: Protect the vulnerable.
 Expose wrongdoing.
 Seek solutions.
 It focuses on government integrity — particularly the role of money in politics and policymaking — and quality of life issues such as education, the environment, the economy, health and the justice system.

-Since July 2009, the Center has produced more than 250 major news reports that have been cited, published or broadcast by more than 350 newspapers, radio and TV stations and news websites in Wisconsin and nationwide.
-The estimated audience of the Center’s reports exceeds 53 million people.
-The Center has received 40 Milwaukee Press Club Awards and three finalist citations in the Investigative Reporters and Editors Awards student category.
+Since July 2009, the Center has produced nearly 300 major news reports that have been cited, published or broadcast by more than 500 newspapers, radio and TV stations and news websites in Wisconsin and nationwide.
+The estimated audience of the Center’s reports is nearly 59 million people.
+The Center has received 48 Milwaukee Press Club Awards and three finalist citations in the Investigative Reporters and Editors Awards student category.
 In 2012, the Center’s collaboration with the UW-Madison journalism school won the Associated Press Media Editor’s first Innovator of the Year for College Students award.

 The Center’s former reporting interns are thriving in journalism and related fields.
 They have worked for news organizations across the nation and around the world, including the Green Bay Press-Gazette, WisPolitics.com, USA Today, Voice of San Diego, NBC, Appleton Post-Crescent, The Nation, Yakima Herald Republic, Forbes and The Associated Press.